Gaussian Belief Space Path Planning for Minimum Sensing Navigation: Algorithm

 \subsection{Incorporating Sensor Constraints}

-Algorithms~\ref{algo:1}, \ref{algo:2} and \ref{algo:Backward} are purely geometric in the sense that they ignore physical constraints of the robot's hardware, including sensors.
+Algorithms~\ref{algo:1} and \ref{algo:2} are purely geometric in the sense that they ignore physical constraints of the robot's hardware, including sensors.
 While this is an advantage in the sense we discussed in Section~\ref{sec:proposed_approach}, it is also a limitation.
 In particular, a possible glitch of a belief chain synthesized by our algorithms is that it can be ``physically unrealizable'' if the robot is not equipped with a sensor to perform necessary measurements.
-For example, a robot only equipped with a camera with a bounded field of view (FoV) is prohibited from obtaining information outside the FOV.
+For example, a robot only equipped with a camera with a bounded field of view (FOV) is prohibited from obtaining information outside the FOV, or the situation where sensors provide valid measurements only in a specific range.
 Drones relying on GPS signals for localization may not have an access to sensor measurements in GPS-denied regions.
 Such sensor constraints restrict the way in which belief states are updated.

 Fortunately, there is a simple remedy for this issue.
-Consider the transition from $b_i=(x_i, P_i)$ to $b_j=(x_j, P_j)$, and assume that the only sensor available at the belief state $b_j$ is $\by_{j}=C_j\bx_{j}+\boldm_{j}$ with $\boldm_{j}\sim\mathcal{N}(0, V_j)$.
+Consider the transition from $b_i=(x_i, P_i)$ to $b_j=(x_j, P_j)$, and assume that the only sensor available at the belief state $b_j$ is $\by_{j}=C_j\bx_{j}+\bv_{j}$ with $\bv_{j}\sim\mathcal{N}(0, V_j)$.
 In this transition, the covariance $P_i$ first grows into $\hat{P}_j = P_i+\|x_j-x_i\| W $ in the prediction step, which is then reduced to $\tilde{P}_j := (\hat{P}_j^{-1}+ C_j ^\top V_j^{-1} C_j)^{-1}$ in the update step.
 Thus, the transition from $b_i$ to $b_j$ is clearly feasible if $P_j \succeq \tilde{P}_j$.
 Therefore, to incorporate the sensor constraint, the function $\textsc{\fontfamily{cmss}\selectfont FeasCheck}$ in Algorithm~\ref{algo:1} simply needs to be replaced with $\textsc{\fontfamily{cmss}\selectfont FeasCheck2}(b_i, b_j):= \textsc{\fontfamily{cmss}\selectfont FeasCheck}(b_i,b_j) \ \textbf{\textup{and}} \ (P_j \succeq \tilde{P}_j)$.